What is a Covenant or “C” Group?

 First, and most important, members covenant with each other to attend each meeting, bring both their needs and perspectives to the group, listen with acceptance, compassion and openness, and honor the privacy of others.
 Ministry happens in the meetings, which focus on spiritual or religious topics through a process of deep listening and service projects.

 The leader(s) plan the first and last meetings of the group.
-For all other meetings, members rotate in selecting the topic and bringing treats.
-Complete session plans for about 50 topics are available to select from.
+For all other meetings, members rotate in selecting the discussion topics.
+Complete session plans for about 50 topics are available in a UUFRC binder, in addition there are thousands of session plans available online, or members can create their own.
 Topics may include: sacred places, perfection, mothers, community, living simply, music, risk, change, starting over, hope, forgiveness, gratitude, feeling alone, and healing.
 Groups choose their own order, direction and pace.

 What is expected of members?